MAISRC/ggplot_plus/README.md

 ![](README_files/figure-commonmark/retain%20legend-1.png)

+Of all the core features of `ggplot.plus` that are likely to intersect strangely with faceting, `yaxis_title_plus()` probably tops the list.
+But, even then, you’ve got many options available to choose from.

-### Side-note: Transparency in the legend keys
+### Side-note: Transparency in the Legend Keys

-You’ll notice that the legend keys (the circles in the legend) look exactly like the points in the plot in that they are also semi-transparent.
-The `alpha` setting is applying to them as well.
-This isn’t a `ggplot_plot` feature, but, in `ggplot2`, you can override how the legend keys are drawn in several ways.
-Here’s one:
+You may have noticed that the **legend keys**—the little circles in the legend that explain fill color—are also **semi-transparent**, just like the plotted points.
+That’s because the `alpha` value is being applied to both the points and their legend representations.

+This behavior isn’t specific to `ggplot.plus`.
+In base `ggplot2`, legend keys inherit aesthetics unless you override those aesthetics.
+Here’s one clean way to make the **legend keys opaque** while keeping transparency in the plot itself:

 ``` r
 ggplot(iris,